twkiiim/jeffy/README.md

 - Tracing: Traceable events within related functions and AWS services with generating and passing `correlation_id`.
 - Configurable: You can customize the framework settings easily.

-Note: Jeffy is still beta version so it may include some braiking changes via development process.
-After out of beta(v1.0 release), we will follow semantic versioning

 <!-- vscode-markdown-toc -->
 * 1. [Logging](#Logging)
 	* 1.1.
 [Basic Usage](#BasicUsage)